 See Section G for vehicle detection system specifications.
 All signal cabinet equipment specified or required by the manufacturer of the vehicle detection system shall be installed.

 6.1 DETECTOR RACKS

 When required by the vehicle detection system, a vehicle detector amplifier rack shall be provided in each cabinet.
-Detector racks shall be available in two configurations.
+The configuration for each rack shall be as follows: